 All recipes benefit from quality ingredients.
 Hummus is no exception.
 Tahini, I point to you.

-There can be a substantive difference between brands of tahini, a.k.a. sesame seed paste.
-This depends on the quality of sesame seeds used and if they are roasted.
 Look out for brands that contain added oil.
 Those are usually the cheaper ones.
 Be sure to read the label when you buy it.
-Check if your tahini has added salt as this may impact your decision to add what is suggested in our recipe.
+Check if your tahini has added salt.
+This may impact your decision to add more.

 If you want top-quality tahini, make your own.
 It's quality assurance supreme.
 Thus far, I've never found a better flavor than when I toast sesame seeds and process them until they are smooth.
 Sound intriguing?
 Pop over to my tips and tricks for making oil-free tahini.

-I may not have grown up eating tubs of hummus, but I've made a commendable effort to make
+I may not have grown up eating tubs of hummus, but I've made a commendable effort to compensate for the lost time.
+Along the way, I've learned a few tricks.

 Believe it or not, it's all about the order of ingredients, and it goes like this: